History of winegrowing in the var

-Late 2003, Marie-Pierre Caille took over Château Mentone, one of the oldest estates of the Côtes de Provence appellation.
-She immediately set about restoring the vines and modernizing winemaking production to implement standards of excellence, while maintaining as many of the historical plots as possible.
+In late 2003 Marie-Pierre Caille took over the reins of Château Mentone, whose vineyards are among the oldest in the Côtes de Provence appellation.
+She immediately set out restoring the vines, and modernising winemaking production to implement standards of excellence, while maintaining as many of the historic plots as possible.
 Today, the average age of Mentone’s vines is 30 years old: some Clairette vines are over 50 years old while some Carignan vines are over 80 years old.

-In our desire to restore soil quality and biodiversity after years of conventional wine growing (one of the highest users of pesticides in France), between 2008 and 2012, Marie-Pierre Caille converted the estate to biodynamic production.
+Careful to restore the quality of the soil and biodiversity after years of conventional wine growing (one of the heaviest users of pesticides in France), between 2008 and 2012 Marie-Pierre Caille converted the estate to biodynamic production.